folio-org/stripes-connect/doc/thinking-in-stripes.md

 [The Stripes toolkit](https://github.com/folio-org/stripes-core) aims to make it as easy as possible to write UI modules that commuicate with RESTful Web services.
 Most importantly, it is the toolkit used to write UI modules for [the FOLIO library services platform](https://www.folio.org/).

+This document aims to bring new UI module developers developers up to speed with the concepts behind Stripes (especially stripes-connect), so that they are have a context in which to understand [The Stripes Connect API](api.md)  reference guide.

 ## Overview

 Stripes consists of several separate JavaScript libraries that work together.
 The good news is that you don't need to think about most of them in order to create Stripes-based UI modules.
 They are: